Life in Miniature (Hardback)

 The book includes numerous examples of interesting dolls’ houses, the stories behind them and where to see them.
 This includes famous models such as Queen Mary’s spectacular 1920s dolls’ house at Windsor Castle and the eighteenth-century baby house at Kew Palace.

-One of the most comprehensive guides available on the subject, this book offers unique insights into the world of dolls’ houses and is a must for anyone with an interest in the history and appeal of these miniature treasures.
+One of the most comprehensive guides available on the subject published in recent years, this book offers unique insights into the world of dolls’ houses and is a must for anyone with an interest in the history and appeal of these miniature treasures.

 Rating: 5 out of 5 starsNetGalley, Dawn Lewis

 I don't know what it is that makes dolls' houses (and miniatures in general) so appealing, but there's no doubt that a large proportion of the population has a positive response to them.
 This book is perfect for anyone slightly fascinated, enthusiastic, or obsessed!
 The photos are a beautiful addition.
 There's a handy buying guide included... you know... just in case!
 "Life in Miniature" is a wonderful book - maybe almost as good as actually owning a dolls' house!

 When I was young, I always wanted a doll house although that dream was not realized.
 I did enjoy seeing a number of doll houses in museums and was always intrigued by the houses and their small furnishings.
 When my kids were young, there was a wonderful doll house store near where I worked and we loved going there.NetGalley, Joyce Laudon

 So, based on all of that, I was excited to see this title on dollhouses.
 It is clear that the author loves her subject.